 How You Can Prepare Now

-The key to this is going to be preparation over the next four weeks:
+The key to this is going to be prepared over the next four weeks:

 Clear Your Schedule

-It’s hard to spend any focused time on your home when you’re busy running around, and that’s part of the reason I haven’t gotten many house projects done this summer!
-I’m planning to stay home everyday except Friday during this challenge (since Friday is our campus orientation for our homeschool group) so that I will have a couple hours of focused time each day to spend working through my list of decluttering and organizing projects.
+It’s hard to spend any focused time on your home when you’re busy running around, which is why I haven’t gotten many house projects done this summer!
+I’m planning to stay home every day except Friday during this challenge (since Friday is our campus orientation for our homeschool group) so that I will have a couple hours of focused time each day to spend working through my list of decluttering and organizing projects.

 If at all possible, clear your schedule and plan to enjoy a restful but productive week at home!